Thoughts-with-friends/rscc/README.md

 ## Design List

 - [x] Design the initial file structure
+- [x] Set up a test environment that can parse Rust code and compile Verilog-HDL code
+- [ ] Perform a simple test of the rust parser (Rust str -> Verilog-HDL str)
 - [ ] Select crates
-- [ ] Design EBNF
+- [ ] Design Rust EBNF (in case of nom)
-- [ ] Set up a test environment that can parse Rust code and compile Verilog-HDL code
-- [ ] Perform a simple test of the rust parser (Rust str -> Verilog-HDL str)
 - [ ] Compile numbers, local values, ..., always

 ## GOAL